OriPoria/boto-model-py/README.md

 response_object = ApiRequestNameResponse(**response)
 ```
 With the above syntax you have the full intellisense and type hint of the response instead python dictionary syntax
+### Flags
+- --with_metadata - By default, loading the response dictionary into the boto-model-py object does not include the
+`response_metadata` attribute.
+With using this flag on running the transformation script, this attribute is included
+on loading the response into the boto-model-py object.